 There are two main concepts related to custody: legal custody and physical custody.
 Legal custody refers to the right of a parent to make major decisions for the child, such as those related to the child’s education, health care, and religion.
 Legal custody may be awarded to one or both parents.
 Physical custody refers to the parent with whom the child actually resides.
 Physical custody is usually split between the parents, which means that each parent would have significant time with the child, but as a practical matter, this does not mean that each parent’s time with the child will be exactly equal.
 Whether legal custody is sole or joint does not necessarily mean that physical custody will be the same, and vice versa.Contact a Child Custody Attorney in San Diego

 Child custody cases may be daunting and stressful for everyone in a family.
 If you are dealing with a child custody issue, you need sound legal representation that you can trust.
 San Diego child custody lawyer Roseline D. Feral can offer you diligent representation at every step of the way.
 Many of our clients come from cities such as Chula Vista, Coronado, Del Mar, Carlsbad, Encinitas, La Jolla, Oceanside, Escondido, Ramona, Rancho Santa Fe, San Marcos, Valley Center, and Vista.
-You can contact us online or call our office at 619-232-1010 to set up a free appointment with a divorce attorney.
+You can contact us online or call our office at 619-232-1010 to set up an appointment with a divorce attorney.
 You may also reach Attorney Feral directly at 619-301-1191.